libxmlrpc_client

 This parameter was new in Xmlrpc-c 1.02.

-no_ssl_verifypeer and no_ssl_verifyhost are meaningful only for an SSL connection (a connection to a server with a "https:" URL).
+no_ssl_verifyhost and no_ssl_verifypeer are meaningful only for an SSL connection (a connection to a server with a "https:" URL).
 They control how secure the connection is.

 no_ssl_verifyhost = true means the Curl transport doesn't care if the server is the one it was trying to reach.
-False means the Curl transport will refuse to connect to the server if its certificate does not match its URL.
+False means the Curl transport will refuse to connect to the server if the server's certificate does not match its URL.

 Note that all combinations of these two options are meaningful (though not necessarily useful).